sph-mn/sph-web-publish/readme.md

 ### include-files :: paths ...
 like link-files but includes files via an html object tag

-### library-documentation :: (module name)
-list formatted binding names and docstrings of the specified library. a description is displayed if the library exports a variable named like the parts of the library name joined with `description` at the end, for example `module-name-description`. if docstrings start with a type signature, they signature is parsed and displayed with formatting, for example `string boolean -> any`

-### library-short-description
-gets the first line of a description as for library-documentation

 # upload
 uses rsync which by default uses ssh